Monthly Miller's Survey

-This survey collects information on grains milled, production of flour and offal, and stock data.
+The purpose of this survey is to collect information on grains milled, production of flour and offal, as well as stocks.

-Data collected are part of the supply-disposition statistics of major grains and allow the calculation of the domestic disappearance of grains for human use.
+The results of the survey are used to produce statistics on the supply and disposition of major grains and on grains for human consumption.
 These data are used by Agriculture and Agri-Food Canada, provincial governments and industry associations.

 Reference period: Month

-Collection period: Collected during the ten days following the reference month.
+Collection period: The first ten days following the reference month.

 - Crops and horticulture